economic problems of all types.

 their own efforts.

-According to a recent internal survey, 68% of Grameen borrowers'
+According to past internal surveys, 68% of Grameen borrowers'

 families have crossed the poverty line.
 To do this according

 to Grameen's Bangladesh rural poverty line criteria, they must